ErpNetDocs/tech/modules/system/security/how-to/invite-a-user.md

 8. The user will receive an email from sender e-mail "notification@erpnet.info", Subject: "Invitation to join {InstanceName.my.erp.net}."

-9. The user must click on the Create Account link and will be transferred to a form.
+9. The user must click on the **Create Account** link and will be transferred to a form.
-    In the form, Login and Name are already filled.
+   In the form, Login and Name are already filled - Do not change them!
    Input only a 8 character password.
    Confirm.

-10. The user can now login with the given Login and the set password.
+11. The user can now login in the platform with the given login and the set password.
+12. The User type will the automatically changed to “Internal” and will be assigned to the “Everybody” User Group

     Note: If a role has not been assigned, after the ogin, the user might encounter an error like this:
     "The currently logged user {UserName} has no addigned roles.
 Please contact your system administrator to configure the roles for user {UserName}"